SIC-POVMs and orders of real quadratic fields: Introduction

+Weyl--Heisenberg SICs can be related to each other.
+There is a geometric action moving Weyl--Heisenberg SICs around by the normalizer of the Weyl--Heisenberg group inside the extended unitary group.
+Weyl--Heisenberg SICs $S$ may be grouped using this action into geometric equivalence classes of SICs $S$, denoted $[S]$, defined in \Cref{subsec:EUU}.
+This geometric action makes sense for ``numerical SICs,'' and the empirical count for ``numerical'' geometric classes $[S]$ for $d \le 90$ is shown in \Cref{table:classgroup-1CC} and \Cref{table:classgroup-2BB}.

+In addition all known exact Weyl--Heisenberg SICs in dimensions $d \ne 3$ are constructed using algebraic numbers.
+It was discovered that Galois automorphisms sometimes take SICs to other SICs and sometimes do not; see \Cref{subsec:G-SIC}.

-The process of understanding this data has led to formulation of a series of interlocking hypotheses.
-The two most basic conjectures, which are both unsolved, are: \begin{enumerate} \item the existence of Weyl--Heisenberg SICs in all dimensions (conjectured by Zauner); \item the finiteness of the set of (equivalence classes of) Weyl--Heisenberg SICs in every fixed dimension $d \ne 3$. \end{enumerate}
+The process of analyzing these data has led to formulation of a series of interlocking hypotheses.
+The two most basic conjectures, which are both unsolved, are: \begin{enumerate} \item[(1)] Weyl--Heisenberg SICs exist in all dimensions (conjectured by Zauner \cite{zauner}); \item[(2)] The set of Weyl--Heisenberg line-SICs in every fixed dimension $d \ne 3$ is a finite set. \end{enumerate}

-The finiteness assertion has been a ``folklore'' conjecture since about 2004 \cite{applebypersonal} and was observed informally up to dimension $d=50$ by Scott and Grassl (who state they are confident their list is complete for $d \leq 50$ in \cite[Sec.~4]{scott1}) and up to $d=90$ by Fuchs, Hoang, and Stacy \cite[Sec.~6]{play}.
+The finiteness assertion has been a ``folklore'' conjecture since about 2004.
+It was observed empirically under heuristics up to dimension $d=7$ by Renes, Blume-Kohout, Scott, and Caves \cite[Tab.~I and Sec.~V]{rbsc}, up to dimension $d=50$ by Scott and Grassl (who state they are confident their list is complete for $d \leq 50$ in \cite[Sec.~4]{scott1}), and up to $d=90$ by Fuchs, Hoang, and Stacy \cite[Sec.~6]{play} using data of Scott \cite{scott2}.
 It was explicitly formulated as a conjecture in the first author's PhD thesis \cite[Conj.~V.12]{koppthesis}.
-A closely related conjecture was formulated by Waldron \cite[Sec.~14.27]{waldron18}.

-The finiteness assertion would imply fiducial vectors of Weyl--Heisenberg SICs can be chosen to have all entries algebraic numbers.
-Further study of the algebraic numbers in existing examples has led to surprising discoveries.
+A third conjecture implicit in the literature (e.g., in \cite{appleby2}) is an ``algebraicity conjecture.'' \begin{enumerate} \item[(3)] For $d \neq 3$, every Weyl--Heisenberg SIC has a fiducial vector whose entries are algebraic numbers.
+(Equivalently, For $d \neq 3$, every fiducial vector of a Weyl--Heisenberg SIC can be scaled so that all its entries are algebraic numbers.) \end{enumerate} In \Cref{sec:C1}, we prove that conjectures (2) and (3) are equivalent in every fixed dimension $d \ne 3$; see \Cref{prop:finalgequiv}.
+For further results on these conjectures, see \Cref{subsec:WHSIC}.